Phantom Dust: Xbox One reboot

 Microsoft formally announced this title during Electronic Entertainment Expo 2014.
-According to former Darkside employees, this announcement was a surprise to them, and that none of the pre-rendered footage shown was work created by Darkside.
+According to former Darkside employees, this announcement was a surprise to them, and none of the pre-rendered footage shown was work created by Darkside.
 Furthermore, the developers were under confidentiality agreements and could not state they were working on the title, nor was their name associated with the announcement.
 Darkside took this as a sign of concern from Microsoft that they would not be able to deliver.
 They also feared that the rendered art, far different from what they had proposed, would set certain expectations in players' minds, and had to work to adjust to meet those new expectations.
 Over the next several months, Microsoft would continue to add more requests for the game and to help with the planned tie-in mobile title, according to Darkside employees, but they remained committed to the project, eventually moving all fifty of their staff onto the game.
 Further difficulties arose when late in 2014, a key person in Microsoft who was committed to Phantom Dust left the company and was never replaced, leading to some wavering support from Microsoft.

 By January 2015, Darkside had completed the promised vertical slice of the game, and according to Darkside, the feedback from Microsoft seemed very positive, giving praise to the studio.
 With funding and schedule issues looming, the executives of Darkside flew out to meet Microsoft in mid-February 2015 to ask for more money to make the game that Microsoft was asking for, but Microsoft refused.
 Microsoft contacted Darkside on February 17, 2015 to formally cancel the project, and because they had put all their efforts into the game, the studio was forced to lay off all of its employees and close down.
 It was estimated that about $2 million of the $5 million budget had been spent already at this point.
 Microsoft publicly announced that they had ended their working relationship with the studio, though they still intended to produce the title.